Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Applications

 Next, we deploy the proposed program perturbation strategy by first solving chance-constrained program \eqref{MCF:pertrubed} and then perturbing its mean solution $\overline{w}$.
 Here, we require the monotonic constraint satisfaction with a probability of at least $97\%$ ($\eta$ is set to 3\%).
 The corresponding results are depicted in Figure \ref{fig:reg_pp}, where the mean regression model deviates from the baseline model, but the constraint violation probability on 500 samples is as small as 1.3\%, i.e., below the prescribed maximum violation probability of 3\%.
 This feasibility guarantee, however, comes at the expense of an increasing regression loss, which exceeds that of the output perturbation by 18.4\% in expectation, thus revealing the inherent trade-offs between feasibility and the goodness of fit.

-\subsubsection{Monotonic regression for wind power curve fitting}
+\subsubsection{Monotonic Regression for Wind Power Curve Fitting.}

-Every wind turbine has a unique power curve characteristic that explains how power generation depends on weather inputs, e.g., wind speed.
-This curve is known to be monotonically increasing within medium-range wind speeds, e.g., 3 to 10 m/s.
-Often, the theoretical power curve provided by manufactures does not internalize specifics of operational and geographic conditions, and it is thus common to estimate this curve from historical records.
+A wind turbine has a unique power curve characteristic that explains how power generation depends on weather inputs, e.g., wind speed.
+This curve is monotonically increasing within medium-range wind speeds, e.g., 3 to 10 m/s.
+Since the theoretical power curve provided by manufactures does not internalize specifics of operational and geographic conditions, it is common to estimate this curve from historical records.
 These records often include private information (e.g., operational patterns, anomalies such as icing) which wind turbine operators are unwilling to disclose.
 It is thus relevant to produce physically-meaningful (monotone) wind power curves that obfuscate this private information.

-We use Renewable Ninja database \cite{staffell2016using} to collect normalized, theoretical wind power curves from several manufactures (see the list of selected wind turbines in Table \ref{tab:wind_power_curve_results}).
+We use Renewable Ninja database \citep{staffell2016using} to collect normalized, theoretical wind power curves from several manufactures (see the list of selected wind turbines in Table \ref{tab:wind_power_curve_results}).
 To simulate the real-world historical records, every data point is perturbed with the Gaussian noise from $N(0,0.1)$ and post-processed to ensure consistency (e.g., w.r.t. minimum and maximum power bounds of each turbine).
 Each data point $(y_{i},x_{i})$ includes wind power record $y_{i}$ and corresponding wind speed $x_{i}$.
 To approximate the curve of each turbine, we use $m=4$ radial basis functions of the form $\varphi_{i}(x) = \sqrt{1+(\mu_{i}-x)^2},\forall i=1,\dots,m,$ respectively centered at $\mu=\{3,7,11,15\}$ m/s.
 The remaining parameters are the same as in Section \ref{subsubsec:monoton}.